 Lower Manaslu Trek is new promoted trail connected from Manakamana Temple to Gorkha royal palace.
-Blessed by natural splendor and historical landmarked, religious, ecological and cultural importance it has every potential to be featured as one of the favored touristic destinations of the country.
+Blessed by natural splendor and historically landmarked, religious, ecological and cultural importance it has every potential to be featured as one of the favored touristic destinations of the country.

-Gorkha, the place from where unification of Nepal was started by King Prithvi Narayan Shah, is the first capital of Nepal.
+Gorkha, the place from where the unification of Nepal was started by King Prithvi Narayan Shah, is the first capital of Nepal.
 There are several places of historical and archaeological importance in the district.
 Besides that, the locals are also committed to the development and promotion of tourism in the district.
 Lower Manaslu trek can be done any time throughout the year.

 Lower Manaslu trek or Lower Manaslu trekking is an easy to moderate based trail combine with the great scenery of Tallest Manaslu family, beautiful landscapes, cultural and Natural heritages starting from 800 m.
-Lower Manaslu trek offers comfortable home stay based accommodation along the trek run by local inhabitants.
+Lower Manaslu trek offers comfortable homestay based accommodation along the trek run by local inhabitants.

 Lower Manaslu trek begins from Ghairung and it includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Manaslu is the eighth highest mountain in the world at 8,163 meters (26,781 ft) including Manaslu north, Manaslu south, Manaslu central above sea level.
 It is located in the Mansiri Himal, Himchuli 6441m, Shringi Himal, Himlung Himal, Samdo peak, Lamjung Himal 6931m, Walking up to the borders of Nepal and Tibet, explore the old monasteries, an Ethnic group with unique culture, Explore the Tibetan Buddhism and tradition, Mystical flora and faunas.